 Consider using threading_local() within each thread in multithreaded code, to create a local copy of each global variable that is used as a read-only variable.

-For asyncio:
+Asyncio model:

 When multiple asyncio tasks access data shared among tasks, always complete such access in each task prior to awaiting any event.